mpertea/stringtie2/SuperReads_RNA/README.md

 Final super-read + short read alignments can be found in `out_dir/sr_merge.bam`

-Use "-U" instead of "-1/-2" if reads unpaired.
+Use "-U" instead of "-1/-2" if using unpaired reads.

-If super-reads already assembled by MaSuRCA, can specify location of the "work1" directory using "-w" option.
+If super-reads are already assembled by MaSuRCA, the user can specify the location of the "work1" directory using "-w" option.

 Full usage:
 ```